beaker-project/beaker-project.org/dev/guide/cli-guidelines.rst

 be machine readable, then make sure there is a more human friendly option for ``--format``.

-In case of errors and reporting error messages, tracebacks are fine.
-However, ensure that the tracebacks give user friendly error messages.
+Whenever it is practical to implement, CLI users should not see Python tracebacks for things that we anticipate them getting wrong, as the traceback is just irrelevant noise in that situation.
+Instead, the CLI should catch the relevant exception, display a clear message on stderr that explains what went wrong (and ideally how to fix it), and then exit with a non-zero return code.

+The argument parsing library automatically takes care of this for many simpler user errors, and the client command framework should automatically handle it for authentication errors and most server side data validation and access control errors.

-This usually means that they will need to be raised in Beaker, rather than allowing exceptions that do not originate in Beaker to cascade up to the user.
+This CLI requirement also impacts the server code handling HTTP requests, as it usually means that an appropriate exception should be raised in Beaker itself, rather than allowing exceptions from library code to cascade up to the web framework and hence on to the CLI user.
+The :py:func:`bkr.server.flask_util.convert_internal_errors` context manager is provided specifically for this purpose.

+However, care needs to be taken not to hide genuine programming errors by misreporting them as errors in the user's input.

 Backwards compatibility